Kiantone, New York

 Kiantone (pronounced KIN-tone) is a town in Chautauqua County, New York, United States.
 As of the 2020 census, the town had a population of 1,388.
-The town is immediately south of Jamestown and is at the south border of the county.
+The town is immediately south of Jamestown and is at the south border of the county and the state.

 History

 The area was first settled circa 1807.
 The town of Kiantone was created in 1853 from part of the town of Carroll.

 Geography

 According to the United States Census Bureau, Kiantone has a total area of 48.0 km2, of which 47.6 km2 is land and 0.4 km2, or 0.75%, is water.

 U.S. Route 62, New York State Route 60 and County Route 380 pass through the town.

 Conewango Creek, a tributary of the Allegheny River, forms most of the eastern border of the town and flows south into Pennsylvania.

 Adjacent towns and areas

 Kiantone is bordered by the townships of Pine Grove and Farmington, both in Warren County, Pennsylvania, to the south.
 To the east is the town of Carroll, and to the west is the town of Busti.
 To the north is the city of Jamestown and the town of Ellicott.